 Denial of Korean influences in Japanese society

-Since the declaration of Emperor Akihito about the Korean descent present in the blood of the Imperial Family, nationalist movements in Japan have lost strength.
-These same movements were based on a myth that Japanese culture and society is what it is because of its own development, not because of external relations.
-Despite that, these movements never denied the influences that Japan had from China.
+Since the declaration of the Imperador Akihito about the Korean descent present in the blood of the Imperial Family, nationalist movements in Japan have lost strength.
+These same movements were based on a myth that Japanese culture and society are what they are because of their own development, not because of external relations.
+Although, these movements never denied the influences that Japan had from China.

 Until then, it was considered taboo to talk about Korean influences in Japanese culture.
 And this taboo was strengthened thanks to the political relations of Korea and Japan.
 However, since the emperor's own declaration, this taboo has been broken.